-learning from history learning
+learning from history past mistakes learning doomed to repeat

-history famous quotations quotes
+history famous quotations quotes the past mistakes of history

 |Home > History & Historians > Philosophy of History > Learning from History ~ famous quotations and quotes|